Schneegans/schneegans.github.io/_posts/2011-11-09-translate-gnome-pie.md

 </ol>

-## UPDATING AN EXISTENT TRANSLATION
+## Updating an existent translation

 Updating a language which already has been translated is easy as well.
 Just follow the steps below.